Google Cloud – EHR Healthcare Case Study

 Google Cloud CI/CD - Continuous Integration Continuous Deployment

-• Google Cloud provides DevOps tools like Cloud Build and supports open-source tools like Spinnaker to provide CI/CD features.
+• Google Cloud provides DevOps tools like Cloud Build and Cloud Deploy (fully managed continuous delivery) to provide CI/CD features.
+Spinnaker remains supported as an open-source option for multi-cloud deployments.

-• Cloud Build is a fully-managed, serverless service that executes builds on Google Cloud Platform’s infrastructure.
+• Cloud Build is a fully-managed, serverless service that executes builds on Google Cloud’s infrastructure.

 Allow developers to run experiments without compromising security and governance requirements